At ten weeks into your pregnancy, there are many concerns that you should have. One of them is losing your baby through vaginal bleeding.

 3. Smoking cigarettes

 Therefore, quitting as early as possible is vital for your baby.
+For practical help, you can look at NHS – Stop smoking in pregnancy.

-Other factors that could cause a miscarriage are
+Other factors that could cause a miscarriage are:

-• Alcohol
+Alcohol

-• Abnormally divided uterus
+Abnormally divided or shaped uterus

 What are the symptoms I should watch for?